davidcmoulton/decodeuri/_posts/2018-02-13-smashing-conference-london-2018-initial-notes.md

 Can use `unicode-range` in `@font-face`: good for internationalisation: only requests font if the page contains characters from that range.
 [Could this be automated?]

 Variable fonts (see `font-variation-settings`: can only be targeted with media query and JavaScript (?as opposed to what?).
-Designers can add custom variable axes, in addition to the preregistered ones): not so much use for latin charactersets, but in languages with large charactersets, e.g. Japanese, it's prohibitive to load the bold font weight as well as the regular one, so using variable fonts can help here.
+Designers can add custom variable axes, in addition to the preregistered ones): not so much use for latin character sets, but in languages with large character sets, e.g. Japanese, it's prohibitive to load the bold font weight as well as the regular one, so using variable fonts can help here.
 Poor browser support, but support is coming.
 Not many fonts support it yet, but type designers are on it now. `font-variation-settings` is low level (a la Houdini), and so can override other font settings, e.g. `font-weight`.
 Variable fonts are incompatible with parametric fonts.
 [axis-praxis.org](https://axis-praxis.org)

 ## 3rd parties
 - generate request maps for what
 - [requestmap.webperf.tools](https://requestmap.webperf.tools)
-- WebpageTest blackhole endpoint
+- WebpageTest black hole endpoint
 - could return an empty response from ServiceWorker if script doesn't return in a set amount of time
 - sandbox property
 - SafeFrame?